Grey3016/Save2Icon/README.md

 <ins>Usage

-Git Clone above and select Save to Icon node from menu.
+Git Clone above and using it in a flow, add a preview node (select both nodes) and then select 'Save to Icon node' from menu.
 I've also attached a Comfy workflow that I use as an Icon maker flow.

 NB I wouldn't use the word "icon" in your prompt as Flux will double round the corners, I use the word 'logo' instead.

-To use these icons / how to change icons > https://www.businessinsider.com/guides/tech/how-to-change-desktop-icons To change the size of icons > https://support.microsoft.com/en-gb/windows/show-hide-or-resize-desktop-icons-2b9334e6-f8dc-7098-094f-7e681a87dd97
+To use these icons / how to change icons > https://www.businessinsider.com/guides/tech/how-to-change-desktop-icons To change the size of icons on your desktop > https://support.microsoft.com/en-gb/windows/show-hide-or-resize-desktop-icons-2b9334e6-f8dc-7098-094f-7e681a87dd97

 Below : My windows desktop icons